-The University of North Dakota (UND) School of Electrical Engineering and Computer Science (SEECS) awards a Bachelor of Science in Computer Science (B.S.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees.
+The UND School of Electrical Engineering & Computer Science (SEECS) awards a Bachelor of Science in Computer Science (B.S.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees.

-The BSCS program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
-The next scheduled ABET accreditation visit is in November 2021.
+The BSCS program is accredited by the Computing Accreditation Commission of ABET.
+The last ABET accreditation visit was in November 2021.

 Our mission is to educate, inspire, and enhance the competitiveness of our graduates through integration of teaching and collaborative research focused on scientific innovation and discovery.